jundalisay/spblist/content/en/superphysics/principles/chapter-01.md

 ### The Physical Domain

-This domain exists only because of our physical senses, most commonly by our sight and touch which are really 'electromagnetic' types* of perception.

-> *This will make sense when we talk about the 5 Layers of Reality
+This domain exists only because of our physical senses, most commonly by our sight and touch which are really 'electromagnetic' types of perception.
+This will make sense when we talk about the 5 Layers of Reality.

-- Our senses let us perceive the mug physically by receiving the sensations of light and touch that **bounce back to them**.
+Our senses let us perceive the mug physically by receiving the sensations of light and touch that **bounce back to them**.
 - Invisible and intangible objects are those that **do not let sensations of light or touch bounce back**.
   - An example is the air which lets light and our hands pass through.